Best Personal CRM Software Tools & Relationship Manager Apps

 Markd is a browser extension: When you’re surfing through social profiles, you can use the Markd button to add anyone to your network with a simple click.
 Markd automatically fills out the details of a contact.
 You can add notes and tags and file contacts into lists.

 Markd is designed to help you record and store contacts from your social media accounts, for example, when checking out LinkedIn, the platform lets you pick through names you’d think you might want to send to your CRM network.
 All contacts get neatly laid out on their nice-looking dashboard.

-Markd is free.
+Markd is free

-Covve is a personal CRM that boasts a lot of AI-driven features like auto-reminders of who to contact and when, otifications for when you’re losing touch with certain contacts, and sophisticated proprietary technology and external sources to find and suggest information for your contacts.
+Covve is a personal CRM that boasts a lot of AI-driven features like auto-reminders of who to contact and when, notifications for when you’re losing touch with certain contacts, and sophisticated proprietary technology and external sources to find and suggest information for your contacts.
 The platform’s unique AI-powered News Engine notifies you of news pieces that might affect your contacts so that you can be the first to reach out.

 Covve goes with you everywhere, available on iOS, Android, and web.
 The platform takes the privacy of you and your contacts seriously.
 Plus, interactive contact mapping, filtered by country and industry, notifications, contact referrals and automatic updates to your address book make this a serious option for padding out your personal network.

 You can expect a slight learning curve for Covve.
 If you have the time to learn all the tools you’ll be well off though.